Laid Off? Strategies to Help You Locate a New Job

 • Brainstorm 3 new career achievements and use them to update your resume or LinkedIn profile.
 Keep and maintain a brag file to help with ongoing updates.

 • Invest in learning to expand skillsets.
-Look for online classes, workshops, or seminars that you can complete from home.
+Look for classes, workshops, or seminars that you can complete to boost your abilities.

 A job search is often likened to a marathon, not a sprint.
 It is going to take time and some serious effort.
 To keep yourself focused and engaged, especially during periods of doubt and increased anxiety, keep yourself accountable with a task list.

 Access Current Information and Assistance

 For many, every day of unemployment builds stress and uncertainty, yet the time it takes someone to find work will vary, factoring in the type of role being sought, the number of openings in the target area (who is hiring and where), a person’s qualifications, the efforts of the job seeker, and of course the economy itself – which we all know is currently struggling.